Heinz Stücke: The Touring Cyclist Who Covered the Most Miles Ever

 🚴♂️ His Bicycle and Gear

-His bike, a rugged touring model he nicknamed “Expedition,” weighed over 130 pounds fully loaded.
+His bike, a rugged touring model he nicknamed “Expedition,” was famously heavy when fully loaded.
 He carried everything he needed: tent, cooking gear, spare parts, a typewriter, and later, a digital camera.
-He documented his travels extensively and sent postcards home from almost everywhere he went.
+He documented his travels constantly and sent postcards home from almost everywhere he went.

 ⚠️ Challenges on the Road